django/asgiref/docs/extensions.rst

     }

 The ASGI framework can send debug information by sending a message with the following keys.
-This message can be sent at any time (and multiple times), even before the *Response Start* message.
+This message must be sent once, before the *Response Start* message.

 Keys: